nuvolaris/nuvolaris/docs/DEVEL.md

 -->
 # Developer Guide

-This document describes the evelopment procedures for Nuvolaris.
+This document describes the development procedures for Nuvolaris.

 ## Prerequisites